Brewster Kahle

-Brewster Lurton Kahle (/ˈbruːstɚ keɪl/ BROO---stər-_-KAYL-'; born October 21, 1960) is an American digital librarian, a computer engineer, Internet entrepreneur, and advocate of universal access to all knowledge.
-Kahle founded the Internet Archive and Alexa Internet.
-In 2012, he was inducted into the Internet Hall of Fame.
+Brewster Lurton Kahle (/ˈbruːstɚ keɪl/ BROO---stər-_-KAYL-'; born October 21, 1960) is an American digital librarian, computer engineer, and Internet entrepreneur.
+He graduated from the Massachusetts Institute of Technology in 1982 with a Bachelor of Science degree in computer science and engineering.
+Kahle founded the Internet Archive (including Wayback Machine) and co-founded Alexa Internet in 1996.
+He was inducted into the Internet Hall of Fame in 2012.

-Life and career
+Biography

+Early life and education

 Kahle was born in New York City and raised in Scarsdale, New York, the son of Margaret Mary (Lurton) and Robert Vinton Kahle, a mechanical engineer.
 He went to Scarsdale High School.
-He graduated from the Massachusetts Institute of Technology in 1982 with a Bachelor of Science in computer science and engineering, where he was a member of the Chi Phi Fraternity.
+He graduated from the Massachusetts Institute of Technology in 1982, receiving a Bachelor of Science degree with a major in computer science and engineering, where he was a member of Chi Phi fraternity.
 The emphasis of his studies was artificial intelligence; he studied under Marvin Minsky and W. Daniel Hillis.